Chart Color Schemes

 Stratton - Jane Brook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Stratton - Jane Brook, as assessed in the latest Census, 97.8% of dwellings were houses, with the remaining 2.2% being semi-detached homes, apartments, or other types.
-This compares to Perth metro's figures of 89.1% houses and 10.9% other dwellings.
-Home ownership in Stratton - Jane Brook stood at 23.9%, with mortgaged properties accounting for 56.6% and rented dwellings making up 19.5%.
-The median monthly mortgage repayment was $1,723, lower than Perth metro's average of $1,842.
-Weekly rent in the area averaged $330, compared to Perth metro's figure of $340.
-Nationally, Stratton - Jane Brook's median monthly mortgage repayments were below the Australian average of $1,863, and weekly rents were substantially lower than the national figure of $375.
+Stratton-Jane Brook's dwelling structure, as per the latest Census, consisted of 97.8% houses and 2.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 89.1% houses and 10.9% other dwellings.
+Home ownership in Stratton-Jane Brook stood at 23.9%, with mortgaged dwellings at 56.6% and rented ones at 19.5%.
+The median monthly mortgage repayment was $1,723, below Perth metro's average of $1,842.
+Median weekly rent in the area was $330, compared to Perth metro's $340.
+Nationally, Stratton-Jane Brook's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing